By Rick Steves

 Single-country Italy Eurail Pass: Note that adding extra days on this pass, at about $20–30/day, is significantly cheaper than doing so on a multi-country pass — but that this pass is valid for just one month after you've activated it (whereas multi-country passes offer a two-month window).

 France–Italy Eurail Pass: Does not cover night trains between Italy and Paris, and compulsory seat reservations for most direct daytime connections on this route sell out far in advance.
 See here for tips and details.

-Italy–Spain Eurail Pass: To connect Italy and Spain via train, you can either buy a separate point-to-point train ticket for your travel through France (roughly $100 in second class), or get a Eurail Global Pass.
-Otherwise, take a ferry (this pass and the Eurail Select Pass get you a 20 percent discount on Grimaldi Lines ferries), or fly.
+Italy–Spain Eurail Pass: To connect Italy and Spain via train, you can buy a separate point-to-point train ticket for your travel through France (roughly $100 in second class), or get either a Eurail Select Pass or a Eurail Global Pass.
+Otherwise, take a ferry (this pass and the Select and Global passes get you a 20 percent discount on Grimaldi Lines ferries), or fly.